dmcoles/EVO/readme.md

 resources.

-The program is released into the public domain for anyone to use however they wish with no restrictions apart from that the program should not be sold for profit.
+The program is released into the public domain for anyone to use however they wish with no restrictions apart from that the E-VO program (or related support programs) should not be sold for profit.

+You may use this program to develop any application without restriction however use of this project is entirely at your own risk.
+I will not accept responsibilty for any issues arising from the use of E-VO.

 Darren Coles